-- We have increased cleaning and maintenance for a complete and thorough wipe down of all residences and common areas.
-Staff has been instructed to perform continuous disinfection of surfaces and other areas where infection can be transmitted, i.e., doorknobs, light switches, etc. We also use Quat 256 daily for high traffic areas, including desks, water fountains, tables, restrooms, surface areas, and nurses’ areas.
+- We have increased cleaning and maintenance for a complete and thorough wipe-down of all residences and common areas.
+In addition, staff has been instructed to perform continuous disinfection of surfaces and other areas where infection can be transmitted, i.e., doorknobs, light switches, etc. We also use Quat 256 daily for high-traffic areas, including desks, water fountains, tables, restrooms, surface areas, and nurses’ areas.
 Quat 256 is a hospital-grade disinfectant and is EPA registered.

 - All employees are urged to stay home if they have any signs or symptoms of being ill.
-Employees who report to work ill will be sent home in accordance with these health guidelines.
+Employees who report to work ill will be sent home following these health guidelines:

-- Employees planning to travel out of the country are required to contact Human Resources, in advance, to discuss possible restrictions and quarantines mandated by CDC guidelines.
+- Employees planning to travel out of the country must contact Human Resources in advance to discuss possible restrictions and quarantines mandated by CDC guidelines.